The adiabatic limit of Schr\"odinger operators on fibre bundles: Introduction

 with the fibre-wise operator

-On a given fibre $F_x$ this operator, with Dirichlet conditions on $\partial F$, is self-adjoint and its spectrum consists of real eigenvalues of finite multiplicity accumulating at infinity.
-An \textit{eigenband} of this operator is a function ${\lambda{:}\,B\to \R}$ with $\lambda(x)\in \sigma(H_F(x))$ for every $x\in B$.
+Consider the restriction $H_{F}(x)$ of this operator to the fibre $F_x$ with Dirichlet conditions on $\partial F_x$, i.e.~on the domain $W^{2,2}(F_x)\cap W^{1,2}_0(F_x)$ (since we work exclusively in $L^2$ we will drop the corresponding superscript from now on and write $W^{k,2}=W^k$ etc.).
+This operator is self-adjoint and its spectrum consists of real eigenvalues of finite multiplicity accumulating at infinity.
+An \textit{eigenband} of $H_F$ is a function ${\lambda{:}\,B\to \R}$ with $\lambda(x)\in \sigma(H_F(x))$ for every $x\in B$.
 For any such eigenband and $x\in B$ let $P_0(x)$ be the orthogonal projection to $\ker(H_F(x) -\lambda(x))$ in $L^2(F_x)$.
 This projection $P_0$ is the starting point for our analysis.
 We will adopt two complementary points of view of this operator and similar objects.
 The first is to view $P_0$ as an operator on functions defined on $M$, whose image consists exactly of those functions whose restrictions to any fibre $F_x$ are $\lambda(x)$-eigenfunctions of $H_F(x)$.
 The other view is that such fibre-wise operators are sections of certain vector bundles of infinite rank over $B$ induced by the fibre bundle structure, as we will now explain.

 Let $\mathscr{H}_F$ be the vector bundle over $B$, with fibre $L^2(F)$, defined by the transition functions